manuelbua/gitver/README.md

     # coding=utf-8

     # MACHINE-GENERATED CODE, DO NOT TOUCH!
-    project_version = "v0.4.10-SNAPSHOT-1/bb29217d"
+    userve_version = "v0.4.10-SNAPSHOT-2/a3a73a58"
-    project_build_id = "bb29217d46325ba4f7b8177c9cc1cddd82246f32"
+    userve_build_id = "a3a73a5861e5721055f3a12545201e265ba0c097"

-Searching for another example?
-Look at this project on [github](https://github.com/manuelbua/gitver), the VERSION file is generated this way.

 ## Templates + git hooks

-At this point is very simple to automatize even more, instead of manually updating version information after each commit let's create a git hook to take care of it:
+At this point is very simple to automatize even more, instead of manually updating version information after each commit, let's create a git hook to take care of this:

     $ cat .git/hooks/post-commit
     #!/bin/bash
     # gitver should be in your path to work!
-    gitver update-versioninfo test
+    gitver update version

 There you have it!

-## Thanks
-*gitver* has been inspired by [this Falkor's Makefile](https://github.com/Falkor/Makefiles/blob/devel/latex/Makefile), thanks!

 ## Bugs

 NOPE!!
 MY CODE HAS NO BUGS!11

 But please report them [here](https://github.com/manuelbua/gitver/issues), thanks!

-# Future plans
-I'm probably going to rewrite this in Python with the awesome [sh](https://github.com/amoffat/sh) library, but for now it does the job nicely.